 Rainbow Six Siege, Ubisoft’s destruction based first-person shooter, offers a lot of options in terms of settings, at least on the PC.
 From a competitive standpoint, some in-game settings are better than others.
 This guide will discuss all the important settings, both visual and audio, with a main focus on the latter.

-In Rainbow Six Siege, audio works very differently from other other games.
+In Rainbow Six Siege, audio works very differently from other games.
 Most of the time, sound travels via the shortest route available, be it through a doorway, a destroyed wall, and at times, even tiny openings.
 On the technical front, the game lets the player choose between three main audio settings in the Dynamic Range category: Night Mode, Hi-Fi, and TV.

-According to Youtuber NJOverlocked’s, who analyzed the settings in depth, the audio setting you choose can have a great impact on how sounds are transmitted.
+According to Youtuber NJOverlocked’s, who analyzed the settings in-depth, the audio setting you choose can have a great impact on how sounds are transmitted.

 The Hi-Fi dynamic range results in loud sounds, such as gunfire or your own footsteps, being very loud, while quiet sounds, such as distant footsteps, are much quieter.
 Obviously, this is not a good choice as many times, the player will have to focus on quiet sounds.
 Night Mode, which many players prefer, results in quiet sounds being louder and vice versa.
-Thanks to the low dynamic range, this option gives a great balance between all sounds, but can cause problems in distinguishing distance.
-Lastly, TV offers a medium dynamic range, basically a best of both worlds scenario.
+Thanks to the low dynamic range, this option gives a great balance between all sounds but can cause problems in distinguishing distance.
+Lastly, TV offers a medium dynamic range, basically the best of both worlds scenario.